-8. Is the ice machine plugged into an electrical power supply of the correct voltage and is the ice machine the only load on that circuit?
+8. Is the ice machine plugged into a 115 volt electrical power supply and is the ice machine the only load on that circuit?

 9. Has all of the shipping material been removed from the inside of the cabinet?

 10. Has the bin and cabinet been wiped clean and sanitized?